On the hadronic origin of the TeV radiation from GRB 190114C: Results: gamma rays and neutrinos from photo-hadronic interactions

 \section{Results: gamma rays and neutrinos from photo-hadronic interactions}

 We perform MC simulation for different values of $t_{\rm var}$ and $\Gamma$, obtaining spectra of high-energy gamma rays and neutrinos emerging from the interaction region.
 We then convert these spectra into expected fluxes on Earth by taking into account the cosmological nature of GRBs.
-For the particle energy flux $E^2\phi(E)$, either photons or neutrinos, we rescaled the IS energy spectrum through: i) the comoving distance $d_{\rm c}=d_{\rm L}/(1+z)$, where $d_{\rm L}$ represents the luminosity distance, ii) the first time interval of MAGIC observations $\Delta t=42$~s, and iii) the energy conversion factor from the IS to the observed frame, as:
+We evaluate the quantity $E_\gamma^2\phi(E_\gamma)$ on Earth rescaling the IS energy spectrum according to: i) the luminosity distance $d_{\rm L}$, ii) the first time interval of MAGIC observations $\Delta t=42$~s, and iii) the energy conversion factor from the IS to the observed frame, as: